 - Proposals must be submitted with a cover letter in support of the project that is signed by the Signatory Authority of the proposing agency.
-The cover letter should also identify the individual authorized to discuss and agree to terms and conditions for the contract. - Proposals must be submitted and received by Three Rivers Regional Commission on behalf of the Three Rivers Workforce Development Board, by the date and time given in the RFP notice. - Proposals must be typed.
-Neither faxed nor electronic submittals will be accepted. - Proposing agencies must complete the Application for Funding including all information requested in the application. - Certifications and Assurances must be attached with the appropriate signatures affixed. - The proposal must be submitted with the appropriate signatures and contact information. - One copy with original signatures and two additional copies of the Application for Funding must be submitted. - Submitted proposals and supporting documents will not be returned to the proposing agency.
+The cover letter should also identify the individual(s) authorized to discuss and agree to terms and conditions for the contract. - Proposals must be submitted and received by Three Rivers Regional Commission on behalf of the Three Rivers Workforce Development Board, by the date and time given in the RFP notice. - Proposals must be typed.
+Neither faxed nor electronic submittals will be accepted. - Proposing agencies must complete the Application for Funding including all information requested in the application. - Certifications and Assurances must be attached with the appropriate signatures affixed. - The proposal must be submitted with the appropriate signatures and contact information. - One original document with original signatures and a USB flash drive that contains the entire proposal must be submitted. - Submitted proposals and supporting documents will not be returned to the proposing agency.